 We can prove a slightly more general statement for any bounded random variable.

-If $X_1,...,X_N$ are independent random variables, and $X_i \in [m_i,M_i]$ almost surely.
-Then for any $t>0$, $$ \mathrm{P} \left\{ \sum_{i=1}^N (X_i - \mathop{\mathrm E} X_i) \geq t \right\} \leq \exp\left(- \frac{2 t^2}{\sum_{i=1}^N (M_i - m_i)^2}\right) $$
+If X_1,...,X_N are independent random variables, and X_i \in [m_i,M_i] almost surely.
+Then for any t>0, \mathrm{P} \left\{ \sum_{i=1}^N (X_i - \mathop{\mathrm E} X_i) \geq t \right\} \leq \exp\left(- \frac{2 t^2}{\sum_{i=1}^N (M_i - m_i)^2}\right)

 Proof.

-As before, we multiply by $\lambda$, exponentiate, and use Markov's inequality. $$ \begin{align*} \mathrm P \left\{ \sum ( X_i - \mathop{\mathrm E} X_i) \geq t \right\} &= \mathrm P \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \geq e^{\lambda t} \right\}\\ &\leq \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \right\}e^{-\lambda t} \\ &= \prod_i \mathop{\mathrm E} \left\{ \exp\left(\lambda ( X_i - \mathop{\mathrm E} X_i)\right) \right\}e^{-\lambda t} \\ \end{align*} $$ Now, we must bound that expectation.
-To do so, we use a technique called symmetrization, where we introduce an independent copy of $X_i$, which we call $X_i'$.
-Notably, $X_i'$ has the same distribution as $X_i$, and hence $\mathrm E X_i = \mathop{\mathrm E} X_i'$.
-We see that $$ \begin{align*} \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \right\} &= \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i')\right) \right\}\\ &= \mathop{\mathrm E}_{X_i} \left\{ \exp\left(\mathop{\mathrm E}_{X_i'}\lambda \sum ( X_i - X_i')\right) \right\}\\ &\leq \mathop{\mathrm E}_{X_i} \mathop{\mathrm E}_{X_i'}\left\{ \exp\left(\lambda \sum ( X_i - X_i')\right) \right\}\\ &= \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - X_i')\right) \right\}, \end{align*} $$ where the last inequality is obtained by applying Jensen's inequality (because the exponential is convex).
-Interestingly, we note that $X_i - X_i'$ is symmetric around zero.
-In particular, its distribution is the same as $S(X_i - X_i')$, where $S$ is a Rademacher variable (a random sign variable that is 1 or -1 with equal probability).
-So, we have $$ \begin{align*} \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \right\} &= \mathop{\mathrm E}_{X_i,X_i'} \left\{ \mathop{\mathrm E}_S \exp\left(\lambda \sum S( X_i - X_i')\right) \right\}\\ &\leq \mathop{\mathrm E}_{X_i,X_i'} \left\{ \exp(\lambda^2(X_i - X_i')^2/2)\right\}\\ &\leq \exp(\lambda^2(M_i-m_i)^2/2)\\ \end{align*} $$ where the first inequality follows from the Taylor expansion of the exponential (exactly as in the proof above) and the second uses the boundedness of $X_i$.
-Now, plugging into our first inequality above, $$ \begin{align*} \mathrm P \left\{ \sum ( X_i - \mathop{\mathrm E} X_i) \geq t \right\} &\leq \prod_i \mathop{\mathrm E} \left\{ \exp\left(\lambda ( X_i - \mathop{\mathrm E} X_i)\right) \right\}e^{-\lambda t} \\ &\leq \prod_i\exp(\lambda^2(M_i-m_i)^2/2) e^{-\lambda t} \\ &= \exp\left(\lambda^2\sum_i(M_i-m_i)^2/2-\lambda t\right) \\ &\leq\exp\left(\frac{2t^2}{\sum_i(M_i-m_i)^2}\right), \\ \end{align*} $$ where the last inequality chooses the $\lambda$ that minimizes the exponent.
+As before, we multiply by \lambda, exponentiate, and use Markov's inequality. \begin{align*} \mathrm P \left\{ \sum ( X_i - \mathop{\mathrm E} X_i) \geq t \right\} &= \mathrm P \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \geq e^{\lambda t} \right\}\\ &\leq \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \right\}e^{-\lambda t} \\ &= \prod_i \mathop{\mathrm E} \left\{ \exp\left(\lambda ( X_i - \mathop{\mathrm E} X_i)\right) \right\}e^{-\lambda t} \\ \end{align*} Now, we must bound that expectation.
+To do so, we use a technique called symmetrization, where we introduce an independent copy of X_i, which we call X_i'.
+Notably, X_i' has the same distribution as X_i, and hence \mathrm E X_i = \mathop{\mathrm E} X_i'.
+We see that \begin{align*} \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \right\} &= \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i')\right) \right\}\\ &= \mathop{\mathrm E}_{X_i} \left\{ \exp\left(\mathop{\mathrm E}_{X_i'}\lambda \sum ( X_i - X_i')\right) \right\}\\ &\leq \mathop{\mathrm E}_{X_i} \mathop{\mathrm E}_{X_i'}\left\{ \exp\left(\lambda \sum ( X_i - X_i')\right) \right\}\\ &= \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - X_i')\right) \right\}, \end{align*} where the last inequality is obtained by applying Jensen's inequality (because the exponential is convex).
+Interestingly, we note that X_i - X_i' is symmetric around zero.
+In particular, its distribution is the same as S(X_i - X_i'), where S is a Rademacher variable (a random sign variable that is 1 or -1 with equal probability).
+So, we have \begin{align*} \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum ( X_i - \mathop{\mathrm E} X_i)\right) \right\} &= \mathop{\mathrm E}_{X_i,X_i'} \left\{ \mathop{\mathrm E}_S \exp\left(\lambda \sum S( X_i - X_i')\right) \right\}\\ &\leq \mathop{\mathrm E}_{X_i,X_i'} \left\{ \exp(\lambda^2(X_i - X_i')^2/2)\right\}\\ &\leq \exp(\lambda^2(M_i-m_i)^2/2)\\ \end{align*} where the first inequality follows from the Taylor expansion of the exponential (exactly as in the proof above) and the second uses the boundedness of X_i.
+Now, plugging into our first inequality above, \begin{align*} \mathrm P \left\{ \sum ( X_i - \mathop{\mathrm E} X_i) \geq t \right\} &\leq \prod_i \mathop{\mathrm E} \left\{ \exp\left(\lambda ( X_i - \mathop{\mathrm E} X_i)\right) \right\}e^{-\lambda t} \\ &\leq \prod_i\exp(\lambda^2(M_i-m_i)^2/2) e^{-\lambda t} \\ &= \exp\left(\lambda^2\sum_i(M_i-m_i)^2/2-\lambda t\right) \\ &\leq\exp\left(\frac{2t^2}{\sum_i(M_i-m_i)^2}\right), \\ \end{align*} where the last inequality chooses the \lambda that minimizes the exponent.

 Here is a nice exercise from Vershynin’s book that nicely demonstrates the utility of this inequality.

-Suppose we have a binary classification problem, and a random algorithm that correctly classifies a datapoint with probability $\frac{1}{2}+\delta$, for $\delta >0$.
+Suppose we have a binary classification problem, and a random algorithm that correctly classifies a datapoint with probability \frac{1}{2}+\delta, for \delta >0.
 This is a random algorithm, so two runs are completely independent.
-A natural way to construct an improved classifier would be to run the algorithm $N$ times and take the majority vote.
-Suppose we decide that we want our algorithm to have only $\epsilon >0$ probability of classifying incorrectly.
+A natural way to construct an improved classifier would be to run the algorithm N times and take the majority vote.
+Suppose we decide that we want our algorithm to have only \epsilon >0 probability of classifying incorrectly.
 What is the minimum number of times we need to run the algorithm?

 Solution.

-We can model each run of the algorithm as a Bernoulli random variable $X_i$ which is $1$ if incorrect (with probability $\frac{1}{2}-\delta$) and 0 if correct (with probability $\frac{1}{2} +\delta$).
-In this formulation, we need to establish $$ \mathrm{P} \left\{ \frac{1}{N} \sum_{i=1}^N X_i \geq \frac{1}{2} \right\} < \epsilon. $$ To solve this problem, we start by writing out Hoeffding's inequality: $$ \mathrm{P} \left\{ \sum_{i=1}^N (X_i - \mathop{\mathrm E} X_i) \geq t \right\} \leq \exp\left(- \frac{2 t^2}{N}\right) $$ This holds for any $t$, so let's pick a $t$ that gives us the left hand side of our inequality. $$ \begin{align*} \frac{1}{N} \sum_{i=1}^N \left( X_i - \mathop{\mathrm E} X_i \right) &\geq \frac{t}{N}\\ \frac{1}{N} \sum_{i=1}^N \left( X_i \right) &\geq \frac{t}{N} + \mathop{\mathrm E} X_i \\ &= \frac{t}{N} + \frac{1}{2} - \delta \end{align*} $$ We want the right hand side to be $ \frac{1}{2} $, so we choose $t = \delta N$ giving $$ \mathrm{P} \left\{ \sum_{i=1}^N X_i \geq \frac{1}{2} \right\} \leq \exp\left(- 2 \delta^2N\right). $$ We need to choose $N$ large enough such that $\exp\left(- 2 \delta^2N\right) < \epsilon$.
-Solving for $N$, $$ \begin{align*} \exp\left(- 2 \delta^2N\right) &< \epsilon\\ - 2 \delta^2N &< \ln(\epsilon)\\ N &> \frac{1}{2}\delta^{-2}\ln(\epsilon^{-1}) \end{align*} $$ For example, if we want 99% accuracy ($\epsilon = 0.01$), but $\delta = 0.05$, then we need to run the algorithm at least 20,000 times.
+We can model each run of the algorithm as a Bernoulli random variable X_i which is 1 if incorrect (with probability \frac{1}{2}-\delta) and 0 if correct (with probability \frac{1}{2} +\delta).
+In this formulation, we need to establish \mathrm{P} \left\{ \frac{1}{N} \sum_{i=1}^N X_i \geq \frac{1}{2} \right\} < \epsilon.
+To solve this problem, we start by writing out Hoeffding's inequality: \mathrm{P} \left\{ \sum_{i=1}^N (X_i - \mathop{\mathrm E} X_i) \geq t \right\} \leq \exp\left(- \frac{2 t^2}{N}\right) This holds for any t, so let's pick a t that gives us the left hand side of our inequality. \begin{align*} \frac{1}{N} \sum_{i=1}^N \left( X_i - \mathop{\mathrm E} X_i \right) &\geq \frac{t}{N}\\ \frac{1}{N} \sum_{i=1}^N \left( X_i \right) &\geq \frac{t}{N} + \mathop{\mathrm E} X_i \\ &= \frac{t}{N} + \frac{1}{2} - \delta \end{align*} We want the right hand side to be \frac{1}{2} , so we choose t = \delta N giving \mathrm{P} \left\{ \sum_{i=1}^N X_i \geq \frac{1}{2} \right\} \leq \exp\left(- 2 \delta^2N\right).
+We need to choose N large enough such that \exp\left(- 2 \delta^2N\right) < \epsilon.
+Solving for N, \begin{align*} \exp\left(- 2 \delta^2N\right) &< \epsilon\\ - 2 \delta^2N &< \ln(\epsilon)\\ N &> \frac{1}{2}\delta^{-2}\ln(\epsilon^{-1}) \end{align*} For example, if we want 99% accuracy (\epsilon = 0.01), but \delta = 0.05, then we need to run the algorithm at least 20,000 times.

 Chernoff Bounds

-The Hoeffding bound for the Bernoulli random variable with $p=0.5$ was quite sharp.
-Let’s see what happens for small $p$.
-As before, let $X_i \sim \text{Bernoulli(p)}$ then $S_N = \sum_{i=1}^N X_i$.
-Suppose we need to bound the probability that $S_N > 10pN$
+The Hoeffding bound for the Bernoulli random variable with p=0.5 was quite sharp.
+Let’s see what happens for small p.
+As before, let X_i \sim \text{Bernoulli(p)} then S_N = \sum_{i=1}^N X_i.
+Suppose we need to bound the probability that S_N > 10pN

 This is a bound for the probability that the Binomial random variable deviates from its mean by more than 9 times the mean.
 Intuitively, we would expect this to be highly improbable.
-Indeed, with $n=100$ and $p=0.5$, the bound above gives essentially zero.
-But with $p=0.01$, we get 0.2, which is completely useless!
-Hoeffding is just not enough for small $p$; we need something stronger.
+Indeed, with n=100 and p=0.5, the bound above gives essentially zero.
+But with p=0.01, we get 0.2, which is completely useless!
+Hoeffding is just not enough for small p; we need something stronger.

-If $X_1,...,X_N$ are independent Bernoulli random variables with parameters $p_i$.
-Let $S_N = \sum_i X_i$ and $\mu = \mathop{\mathrm E} S_N$ then for $t > \mu$, $$ \mathrm{P} \left\{ S_N \geq t \right\} \leq \exp\left(- \mu \right) \left( \frac{e \mu}{t} \right)^t. $$
+If X_1,...,X_N are independent Bernoulli random variables with parameters p_i.
+Let S_N = \sum_i X_i and \mu = \mathop{\mathrm E} S_N then for t > \mu, \mathrm{P} \left\{ S_N \geq t \right\} \leq \exp\left(- \mu \right) \left( \frac{e \mu}{t} \right)^t.

 Proof.

-Again, we multiply by $\lambda$, exponentiate, and use Markov's inequality. $$ \begin{align*} \mathrm P \left\{ S_N \geq t \right\} &\leq \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum_i X_i \right) \right\}e^{-\lambda t} \\ &= \prod_i \mathop{\mathrm E} \left\{ \exp\left(\lambda X_i \right) \right\}e^{-\lambda t} \\ \end{align*} $$ Now, we bound each expectation separately.
-We use the inequality $1+x \leq e^x$, which comes from noting that $1+x$ is the tangent of of $e^x$ at 0, and $e^x$ is convex, so it must lie above its tangent lines. $$ \begin{align*} E \left\{ \exp\left(\lambda X_i \right) \right\} &= e^\lambda p_i + (1-p_i)\\ &= 1 + (e^\lambda -1)p_i \\ &\leq \exp \left( p_i (e^\lambda -1) \right) \\ \end{align*} $$ Which gives $$ \begin{align*} \mathrm P \left\{ S_N \geq t \right\} &\leq \prod_i \exp \left( p_i (e^\lambda -1) \right)e^{-\lambda t} \\ &\leq \exp \left((e^\lambda -1)\sum_i p_i \right)e^{-\lambda t} \\ &\leq \exp \left((e^\lambda -1)\mu \right)e^{-\lambda t} \\ \end{align*} $$ We are free to choose any $\lambda$ we like, so we substitute $\lambda = \ln(t/\mu)$, giving $$ \begin{align*} \mathrm P \left\{ S_N \geq t \right\} &\leq \exp \left((\frac{t}{\mu} -1)\mu \right)\left( \frac{\mu}{t} \right)^t \\ &= \exp \left(t-\mu \right)\left( \frac{\mu}{t} \right)^t \\ &= \exp \left(-\mu \right)\left( \frac{e\mu}{t} \right)^t \\ \end{align*} $$
+Again, we multiply by \lambda, exponentiate, and use Markov's inequality. \begin{align*} \mathrm P \left\{ S_N \geq t \right\} &\leq \mathop{\mathrm E} \left\{ \exp\left(\lambda \sum_i X_i \right) \right\}e^{-\lambda t} \\ &= \prod_i \mathop{\mathrm E} \left\{ \exp\left(\lambda X_i \right) \right\}e^{-\lambda t} \\ \end{align*} Now, we bound each expectation separately.
+We use the inequality 1+x \leq e^x, which comes from noting that 1+x is the tangent of of e^x at 0, and e^x is convex, so it must lie above its tangent lines. \begin{align*} E \left\{ \exp\left(\lambda X_i \right) \right\} &= e^\lambda p_i + (1-p_i)\\ &= 1 + (e^\lambda -1)p_i \\ &\leq \exp \left( p_i (e^\lambda -1) \right) \\ \end{align*} Which gives \begin{align*} \mathrm P \left\{ S_N \geq t \right\} &\leq \prod_i \exp \left( p_i (e^\lambda -1) \right)e^{-\lambda t} \\ &\leq \exp \left((e^\lambda -1)\sum_i p_i \right)e^{-\lambda t} \\ &\leq \exp \left((e^\lambda -1)\mu \right)e^{-\lambda t} \\ \end{align*} We are free to choose any \lambda we like, so we substitute \lambda = \ln(t/\mu), giving \begin{align*} \mathrm P \left\{ S_N \geq t \right\} &\leq \exp \left((\frac{t}{\mu} -1)\mu \right)\left( \frac{\mu}{t} \right)^t \\ &= \exp \left(t-\mu \right)\left( \frac{\mu}{t} \right)^t \\ &= \exp \left(-\mu \right)\left( \frac{e\mu}{t} \right)^t \\ \end{align*}

 In our case, we have